Rage0001/bug-searching-tool/README.md

 $ npm install
 ```

-3. Open the config.json file and fill in the fields, board IDs are already set.
+3. Open the config.json file and fill in the fields for Emojis, Prefix, and Watching Status. *board IDs are already set.*
+4. Rename `.env.example` to `.env` and fill in the fields within it:
+    - Head over to [Discord Dev Applications](https://discordapp.com/developers/applications/) to get BOT_TOKEN
+    - Head over to [Trello app-key](https://trello.com/app-key) to get your TRELLO_KEY and TRELLO_TOKEN.
-4. Launch the bot.
+5. Launch the bot.

 ```sh
 $ node bot.js